ppwire/chomchob-backend-testing/README.md

   - Create database in form of model from [sequelize.](https://github.com/sequelize/sequelize)
   - Create Entity Relationship Diagram (ERD) and provide us with picture or pdf format.
 You can create ERD with any tool you want even handwriting is fine.
+  - Please provide us description why you design database like this, for clearly understand.

   **Example Sequelize Model**